 KERRIE: Introduction to Winter Skills 2 day course: “Having been brought up in NZ being outdoors was always part in my life.
 However it has only been in the last few years that I have fully embraced getting out as often as I can into the mountains and participating in a variety of activities.
 I realised that it was far more fun spending my weekends in the outdoors than doing housework and going to the pub!
 I enrolled in the course to learn new skills, and to enable me to be more confident in taking on bigger challenges.

-With 2 weeks to go to their courses we asked: How are you feeling about the course as it gets closer?
+2 weeks before their courses we asked: How are you feeling about the course as it gets closer?
 What do you expect to learn?
 Have you done/are you going to do anything in preparation for the course?
 If so what?

 CORNELIA: I am very excited with the course being only two weeks away, but also a little bit nervous.
 I expect to learn skills that improve my safety in the mountains, especially during more challenging treks.
 In regards to preparation I have bought a new head lamp, I have also studied the map around Glenmore Lodge.

 KERRIE: I’m really looking forward to the course and am very excited.
 I hope to gain knowledge that will make me more competent when I am out in the hills.
 I have been in contact with Glenmore Lodge about borrowing kit for the course, which they encourage and I have been active in the hills over the winter – but more on my bike than on foot.